The Art of Retouching Headshots Part Four

 Conversational Retouching

-Last in our Four Part series on professional retouching is The Art of Retouching Headshots Part Four.Our post would not complete unless we disucss the reason or intended purpose of the headshot.
+Last in our four-part series on professional retouching is The Art of Retouching Headshots Part Four.
+Our post would not be complete unless we discuss the reason or intended purpose of the headshot.

-• Theatrical Headshots: are personality focused, i.e. actors, models, authors, etc.
+- Theatrical Headshots: are personality-focused, i.e., actors, models, authors, etc.

 Theatrical-artist headshots, on the other hand, intended for agencies, tend to require a more accurate or utilitarian representation of their facial features.
 Nothing is more aggravating to a prospective agent than sitting in his office with a model’s headshot in hand and unable to reconcile the headshot with the person standing four feet in front of them.
-That is, until they amount to something, upon which I am then asked to make them appear radically younger than the are in reality…funny thing about Theatricals.
+That is, until they amount to something, upon which I am then asked to make them appear radically younger than they are in reality…funny thing about Theatricals.

 The Art of Retouching Headshots Part Four: “Conversational Retouching”